 He let us know that his uncle owned several boats and asked if we wanted to charter a private boat.
 The price he gave us was FAR less than the group tour boat companies.
 We jumped on this deal.

-Hubert was extremely kind, spoke perfect English, provided food and water for our trip, and chauffeured us to and from our hotel whenever we needed a ride.
+Hubert was extremely kind, spoke great English, provided food and water for our trip, and chauffeured us to and from our hotel whenever we needed a ride.

 His genuine personality made us feel comfortable at all times; he acted like we had been friends for years rather than a slimy salesman (like the other tour companies in Labuan Bajo).